jasonzissman/gamification-engine/docs/api.md

 After an event is referenced against all defined goals, it is discarded.

-Note that this endpoint immediately returns 200 upon receiving a request even before it has finished processing.
+For preformance reasons, this endpoint immediately returns 200 upon receiving a request even before it has fully processed the event.
+You can add the optional query parameter `waitForEventToFinishProcessing=true` to indicate that an http response should only be received after all processing has finished.

 If possible, only include data in your /events requests that are relevant to goal completion. jz-gamification-engine will gracefully discard irrelevant data, but excessive amounts of irrelevant data will degrade performance.